Jbullis29/PUBG_Ranked_Analysis/README.md

 ## Wait!
 What Even is PUBG: BATTLEGOUNDS?

 PUBG: BATTLEGROUNDS is a battle royale shooter game in which 100 people are pitted against each other, sometimes in teams, to scavenge, kill, and survive.
 The game ends when only one player (or team) remains.
-There are multiple maps and players are randomly assigned to maps.
+There are multiple maps and players can choose which they want to play.
+Players can add other players to a friends list and chose to play on the same team with them.

 To begin, you must personalize your character.
 There are many options available including gender presentation, skin color, and hair color.